NiborGnu/dungeon-text-game/README.md

 - [random](https://docs.python.org/3/library/random.html) was used to implement pseudo-random number generation.
 - [os](https://docs.python.org/3/library/os.html ) was used to clear the terminal before running the program and some functions.
-- [sys](https://docs.python.org/3/library/sys.html) was used to make exit and restart terminal.
+- [sys](https://docs.python.org/3/library/sys.html) was used to make the exit and restart the terminal.
 ##### Third-party imports:

 - [Simple Terminal Menu](https://pypi.org/project/simple-term-menu/) was used to implement the menu.